 With over 30 years of combined legal experience, our staff can assist you with a variety of cases involving family law.
-We have four locations in Florida, so you can turn to us for child support lawyers in Pasco County or a divorce attorney in Hillsborough County.
+We have four locations in Florida, so you can turn to us for child support lawyers in Tampa Bay and many surrounding areas.

-Florida Statute 61.13001 governs relocation and child custody.
+Florida Statute 61.13001 governs relocation and time sharing.
 Its most important provisions include the following: